tjbencomo/ngs-pipeline/README.md

 ```
 conda env create -f environment.yml
 ```
+This environment contains `snakemake` and all the bioinformatics tools (`samtools`, `gatk` etc) needed for the workflow.
+You'll need to activate the workflow with `conda activate ngs-pipeline` before you can use `snakemake`

 ## Usage
 Clone `ngs-pipelines` into the directory where your data is stored.
 After